novellito/DesignPatterns/README.md

-# DesignPatterns
+# Notes

-Random design pattern examples
+Random collection of design patterns and notes.